IHOP investigating after viral video claims roach infestation at Renton location

 As you can imagine, this isn't a good look for IHOP.

-Public Heath's inspection happened the day after the video was posted and came out clean.
-Documents say the restaurant had no violations and got a satisfactory ranking.
+Public heath's inspection happened the day after the video was posted and came out clean.
+Documents said the restaurant had no violations and got a satisfactory ranking.
 The inspector even made a note in the comments that cockroaches, the reason for the inspection, were not found anywhere.

-According to Public Health data, the last time that the IHOP location received a health code violation was in 2017, when the restaurant was cited for not having proper barriers between hands and food.
+According to public health data, the last time the IHOP location received a health code violation was in 2017 when the restaurant was cited for not having proper barriers between hands and food.
 All inspections since then have gotten perfect "0 points" scores, and the location has an "excellent" rating average.

-KING 5 reached out to the person who originally posted the video and has not heard back.
+KING 5 reached out to the person who originally posted the video but has not heard back.

 Peterson said that the company is investigating the source of the video "to prevent false claims in the future."